American popular music: Tin Pan Alley

 Tin Pan Alley was an area on and surrounding West 28th Street. in New York City, which became the major center for music publishing by the mid-1890s.
 The songwriters of this era wrote formulaic songs, many of them sentimental ballads.
 During this era, a sense of national consciousness was developing, as the United States became a formidable world power, especially after the Spanish–American War.
 The increased availability and efficiency of railroads and the postal service helped disseminate ideas, including popular songs.

 Some of the most notable publishers of Tin Pan Alley included Willis Woodward, M. Witmark & Sons, Charles K. Harris, and Edward B. Marks and Joseph W. Stern.
 Stern and Marks were among the more well-known Tin Pan Alley songwriters; they began writing together as amateurs in 1894.

 In addition to the popular, mainstream ballads and other clean-cut songs, some Tin Pan Alley publishers focused on rough and risqué.
 Coon songs were another important part of Tin Pan Alley, derived from the watered-down songs of the minstrel show with the "verve and electricity" brought by the "assimilation of the ragtime rhythm".
 The first popular coon songs were "The Dandy Coon's Parade" by Joseph P. Skelly in 1880 and "New Coon in Town", introduced in 1883 by J.S.
 Putnam, and these were followed by a wave of coon shouters like Ernest Hogan and May Irwin.
-Famous black composers of coon songs included Bert Williams and George W. Johnson.
-Additionally the first time the word "rag" appears in sheet music is in reference to the instrumental accompaniment in Ernest Hogan's 1896 song "All Coons Look Alike to Me", showing a connection of the two genres.
+Famous black composers of coon songs included Bert Williams, George W. Johnson and Irving Jones.
+Additionally the first time the word "rag" appears in sheet music is in reference to the instrumental accompaniment in Ernest Hogan's 1896 song "All Coons Look Alike to Me", showing a connection between the two genres.